dmccreary/robot-day/docs/activities/battery-recharging.md

     Never leave recharging batteries unattended.
 Batteries
     in robots can become damaged if kids step on them.
     Poor battery management can start a fire.
+    Pay special attention to the polarity of any LiPo batteries you purchase.
+The connector polarities are not standardized and the batteries you purchase online might have a reverse polarity of the boards we use.

 ## Hands-On Activity